©2022 by Ted R. Blasingame

 “I would advise against decanting anyone else at this time,” Arion responded.
 “Now that the primary command staff has been revived, I have activated life support systems for you on all decks, but there will still be limited resources until orbital insertion around Bellerophon in two weeks.”

 “Mission protocols specify that we don’t wake the rest of the crew until we are in orbit around Belle,” Kate reminded her companions.

 “That was put in place to conserve food, water and air until it was necessary to support everyone,” Andresen added, “and it also limits our bodies from prolonged microgravity.
 If we decant everybody now, we might be running low on these essentials by the time we get to the planet, and that’s beside the fact that there simply isn’t room for that many bodies within the ship’s corridors to be awake at the same time; Arion-1 wasn’t designed to sustain more than a handful all at once and it wasn’t equipped with staterooms to house them.
 This ship is nothing more than a cargo freighter, not a cruise ship.
-Even the four of us awake now will need to go back to our pods to use as beds when we sleep.
+Even the four of us awake now will need to find places out of the way to sleep.
 Once we’re in orbit over Belle, it was always intended that we’d need to start offloading everyone to the surface as soon as we select the prime real estate where we’ll build our new homes.
 The plan is to keep everyone sleeping until just before they are to disembark to the colony site.”

 “What about Mr. Fernando?
 Do we go ahead and wake him?”
 Kazama asked.

 “Best not to risk taxing those limited resources,” the project director answered.
 “Unless any of you need his services now, we’ll let him sleep, but he will be the first to rise once we are in orbit.”

 “No, I don’t need to talk to him yet,” Robeson answered.
 “Maybe later, though.”
 Neither of the others voiced needing a shrink yet either.